 Advanced Topics in Labor and Employment Law – 6860

-Students will be expected to prepare a research paper of approximately 25 pages in length on a selected labor and employment topic.
+Students also will be expected to prepare a research paper of approximately 25 pages in length on a selected labor and employment topic.
 The instructor will distribute a list of suggested paper topics.
 Students may select from this list or, with the instructor’s permission, design a topic of their own choosing.
 Students will present their respective papers during the last month of the semester.
+The research paper will satisfy both the senior writing requirement and the Labor & Employment Law Concentration writing requirement.